NicoZweifel/bevy_feronia/README.md

 # bevy_feronia ![crates.io](https://img.shields.io/crates/v/bevy_feronia.svg)

-Foliage/grass scattering tools and wind simulation shaders/materials that prioritize visual fidelity/artistic freedom, a declarative api and modularity.
+Foliage/grass scattering tools and wind simulation shaders/materials that prioritize visual fidelity/artistic freedom, a declarative API and modularity.

 > [!CAUTION]
 > This package is in early development and in an experimentation stage.